Carlo Cataldo

 Carlo Cataldo (7 June 1933 – 19 August 2021) was an Italian historian, poet, and teacher.

 Biography

 Cataldo was born in Alcamo, Italy.
-From childhood he was fond of reading and studying historical events; in 1943, when schools were closed because of war in the district of Alcamo, he devoted himself to read the newspaper Giornale di Sicilia (which every day was bought by his father) to know the most important news.
-He read La Divina Commedia and I promessi sposi that he found in his father's library.
+From childhood he was fond of reading and studying historical events; in 1943, when schools were closed because of the war in the district of Alcamo, he devoted himself to reading the newspaper Giornale di Sicilia, which his father bought every day.
+He read the Divine Comedy and The Betrothed, which he found in his father's library.